jd25/weather-sim/README.md

 ## Demo

 Demo.scala writes a text file (pipe-delimited columns) for 7 simulated days of 10 predefined stations.
-The weather is incremented 4 times a day (approx 6 hours intervals, with jitter).
+The weather is incremented 4 times a day (approx 6-hour intervals, with jitter).
-The jitter gives a feeling of ‘randomness’ to the simulation.
+The jitter in the demo runner gives a feeling of ‘randomness’ to the simulation although the model is deterministic.
-Each station is reported an average 2.2 times each day: the Demo emits some missing, duplicated and corrupted values to simulate vagary of real data.
+Each station is reported an average 2.2 times each day: the Demo simulates missing and duplicated values as vagaries of real data.

 ## Internal API

-This toy model API intends to be flexible to allow for the implementation of meteorological phenomena, but the default implementation is merely some crude mock relationships/feedback for demo purposes.
+This toy model’s API intends to be flexible to for the implementation of meteorological phenomena, but the default implementation is merely some crude mock relationships/feedback for demo purposes.